raissonsouto/bin2dec/README.md

 - new line bug in output
 - mobile: infinite width and 2x height
 - base selector behind the input box

-## Contributing

-You can contribute to this project implementing the features to be implemented and sending a pull request.

 ## Author